prashaantt/alarisprime.com/README.md

 	|-- root - Keep all static files — robots.txt, favicon.ico,… – which needs to be copied to the root of the website
 	|-- images
 	|-- pages - pages to be rendered
-	|-- layout - Nunjuck templates, which can be used for pages
+	|-- layout - Nunjucks templates, which can be used for pages
-	|-- includes - Nunjuck include files
+	|-- includes - Nunjucks include files
 	|-- scss
 	+-- scripts